 Humboldt Made's proposal — which staff is recommending above several other contenders, including the Ink People Center for the Arts and Humboldt Bay Provisions (formerly the Humboldt Bay Tourism Center) — would see the Clarke's large main room turned into a gift shop, lounge and tasting room.
-The museum's pharmacy exhibit would become a bar, and a historic boat may be suspended from the ceiling of the room, which formerly housed the Bank of Eureka.
+The area where the museum's apothecary exhibit currently is would become a bar, and a historic boat may be suspended from the ceiling of the room, which formerly housed the Bank of Eureka.
 The building dates back to 1911 and is on the National Register of Historic Places.

 Ben Brown, the museum's curator, says he and the board had considered incorporating a visitor's center long before the process went out to bid earlier this year.
 (The city severed its 40-year relationship with the Eureka Chamber of Commerce

 in June, opening up the process to competitive bidding and closing down the visitor's center at the peak of tourist season.)
 Brown believes the agreement with Humboldt Made will be mutually beneficial for the two entities, introducing visitors to the region's bounty and expanding the museum's reach.
 Food and beverage can be a tricky sell for curators, but the proposed set-up seems like it will prevent exhibit-damaging sticky hands and insects.